A bound state attractor in optical turbulence

 When launched from this initial condition, the spatial fluctuations in the $|u(x,t)|$ field evolve.
 Soon, solitonic structures emerge in the field and start to stay spatiotemporally coherent, changing in amplitude as they interact, and overlapping significantly in their tails.
 We term this phase soliton turbulence, in keeping with Ref.~\citep{zakharov1988soliton}.

 Meanwhile, the DST eigenvalues ``swarm'' in the complex plane, undergoing excursions in their real and imaginary parts.
 This is in complete contrast to the behaviour of DST eigenvalues in the NLSE, which remain constant in time due to integrability of the system: nonintegrability of the SHE breaks isospectrality.
 The movement of the DST eigenvalues is orchestrated with the dynamics of the field structures.
 Close examination of this movement strongly suggests that eigenvalues with imaginary parts well above $\zeta^{\rm Im}_{\rm th}$ are associated with individual solitonic structures in the field.
-Recalling that in the NLSE the imaginary part of a DST eigenvalue is proportional to the amplitude of the associated soliton, we see that the link between $\zeta^{\rm Im}$ and amplitude is qualitatively preserved in the solitonic structures observed in the SHE (although the constant of proportionality is no longer 2, see below).
+Recalling that in the NLSE the imaginary part of a DST eigenvalue is proportional to the amplitude of the associated soliton, we see that the link between $\zeta^{\rm Im}$ and amplitude is qualitatively preserved in the solitonic structures observed in the SHE (although the constant of proportionality is no longer 2).

-Animations of the field, the DST, $(k,\omega)$, and $n_k$ spectra can be found in the Supplementary Material.
+Video animations of the field, the DST, $(k,\omega)$, and $n_k$ spectra can be found in the Supplementary Material.